voiny/omscmd/README.md

 2. output - ${WORKSPACE}/converted_list

 ## Compare
-1. [compare command] -s source_file -d destination_file -o output_difference (--compare-size/--compare-time)

-## Tips
-1. /tmp/omscmd/ is the workspace by default.
-2. shell scripts for starting tasks are contained in the workspace's subdirectories, these scripts can be executed independently to create task(s).

-## oms_compare.py tips
 1. before using ,please udpate TMP_WORKSPACE file to your prefered workspace;
 2. parameter specification:
     2.1 -s: src file path, for oss;